-Patriotism in the United States was at an all-time high in the early 2000s following the September 11, 2001 terrorist attacks, and country music was an intrinsic medium for expressing that patriotism, as well as the shock and sadness that came after the unforgettable attacks.
+Patriotism in the United States was at an all-time high in the early 2000s following the Sept.
+11, 2001 terrorist attacks, and country music was an intrinsic medium for expressing that patriotism, as well as the shock and sadness that came after such a horrid tragedy.
 Memorable country songs from this era include Alan Jackson's "Where Were You (When The World Stopped Turning)" (2002) and Darryl Worley's "Have You Forgotten?"
 (2003), but no song is quite as unapologetic and polarizing as Toby Keith's "Courtesy of the Red, White and Blue (The Angry American)."

 "I wrote ['Courtesy of the Red, White and Blue'] on the back of a Fantasy Football sheet that was laying there; I just turned it and wrote around the edges and, in about 20 minutes, wrote the lyric out and called it 'The Angry American,'" Keith once said, according to The Boot.
 "When I turned it in, they said, 'Well, it really doesn't say 'angry American' in there.
 Why don't you call it 'Courtesy of the Red, White and Blue?''
 So, I did."